roxanneweber/web-sprint-challenge-advanced-web-applications/README.md

 > _Add in the http requests needed to logout of the application._

-- [ ] In `Logout.js`, execute a http request to logout on mount.
-When the request is complete, the user's security token should be removed and the browser should redirect to the login page.
+- [x] In `Logout.js`, execute a http request to logout on mount.
+When the request is complete, the user's security token should be removed and the browser should redirect to the login page. --- TOKEN IS BEING REMOVED AND USER IS LOGGED OFF BUT IS NOT REDIRECTING TO LOGIN PAGE FOR SOME REASON

 ### Advanced Testing